zembutsu/docs.docker.jp/engine/reference/commandline/network_ls.rst

 .. code-block:: bash

    $ docker network ls --filter name=foobar
-   NETWORK ID          NAME                DRIVER 06e7eef0a170        foobar              bridge
+   NETWORK ID          NAME                DRIVER       SCOPE 06e7eef0a170        foobar              bridge       local

 ..
 You can also filter for a substring in a name as this shows: